MindmeCN/docker-lamp-gateone/README.md

 1. **Profit.**

 ## SSH
-You can also ssh into the container with `ssh docker@localhost:2345`
+You can also ssh into the container with `ssh docker@localhost -p2345`

 ## Webdav
 The `/srv/webdav/` folder in the container is served up (r/w) via webdav by browsing to https://localhost/dav